ohoachuck/wwdc-downloader/README.md

 		Examples:
-			- Download all PDFs and SD videos for 2013: wwdcVideoPDFGet-curlVersion.sh john.doe@me.com
+			- Download all PDFs and SD videos for 2013: wwdcDownloader.sh john.doe@me.com
-			- Download all PDFs and HD videos for 2013: wwdcVideoPDFGet-curlVersion.sh -f HD john.doe@me.com
+			- Download all PDFs and HD videos for 2013: wwdcDownloader.sh -f HD john.doe@me.com
 			- Download only session 201, 400 and 401 with SD videos for 2013:
-  				wwdcVideoPDFGet-curlVersion.sh -s 201,400,401 john.doe@me.com
+  				wwdcDownloader.sh -s 201,400,401 john.doe@me.com
 			- Download only session 201 and 400 with HD video for 2013:
-  				wwdcVideoPDFGet-curlVersion.sh -s 201,400 -f HD john.doe@me.com
+  				wwdcDownloader.sh -s 201,400 -f HD john.doe@me.com
-			- Download all PDFs and HD videos for 2013 in /Users/oho/Documents/WWDC-SESSIONS using verbose mode: wwdcVideoPDFGet-curlVersion.sh -v -f HD -o /Users/oho/Documents/WWDC-SESSIONS john.doe@me.com
+			- Download all PDFs and HD videos for 2013 in /Users/oho/Documents/WWDC-SESSIONS using verbose mode: wwdcDownloader.sh -v -f HD -o /Users/oho/Documents/WWDC-SESSIONS john.doe@me.com

 More information on http://blog.hoachuck.biz/blog/2013/06/15/script-to-download-wwdc-2013-videos/

 ### Requirements
-Works on MAC OS X.
+Works on Mac OS X.

 Should be working on Linux systems (as long as you change output directory): never tested!